hpcuantwerpen/UAntwerpen-modules/docs/design_decisions.md

     -   Software installed via EasyBuild (though with some tricks)  That software appears in the EasyBuild-managed modules and EasyBuild repo also.

-        The software is installed via a fake architecture in a regular toolchain so that we don't need a separate EasyBuild installation
+        The software is installed via a dummy version of the calcua software stack (`calcua/system`) with its own copy of EasyBuild.

     -   Software installed without using EasyBuild, with modules that are generated via dummy EasyConfig files in the EasyBuild hierarchy.